FoamScience/openfoam-apptainer-packaging/docs.md

         version: 2312
 ```

-It's important to understand that the ansible playbook will always generate containers with MPI support
+It's important to understand that hpcTainers will always generate containers with MPI support
 as a first layer, then generate the basic framework container on top of that.

 > [!IMPORTANT]